Updated: Feb 17

 So that's great and all's well, right?
 However the team has been so focused on boosting fledgling numbers they've failed to notice that none of the fledglings are breeding themselves because although some have returned (and even sang), by the time they could have attracted a mate in year two, they've all been hunted out during their winter migration.
 At this rate, you'll never get to have that moonlight stroll...

 So you can see that the actual impact of all that work (and the monetary investment) is limited (which is a shame because there's a charity working hunting songbirds in the Mediterranean who could help).

 How to become an eagle

-The Nightingale proejct described above is a simple example, and in truth most conservationists would pick this up, but other problems affecting your project can be more nuanced and complex.
-It's surprising how often projects can leap frog a really critical problem simply by not thinking about the wider context.
+The Nightingale project described above is a simple example, and in truth, most conservationists would pick this up, but other problems affecting your project can be more nuanced and complex.
+It's surprising how often projects can leapfrog a really critical problem simply by not thinking about the wider context.

 I've come across the nightingale scenario multiple times working on conservation projects and that is why taking time out now and again to 'be the eagle' is so important.

 Speaking from experience, I know that as a project manager that you can often be so invested in what you're doing and so engrossed in the day-to-day operation, that it can be hard to gain that 'fresh perspective', or even prioritise important time for reflection and review.

 Does this sound like someone you know?
 This probably happens in every organisation across the world but the good news is that it's easy to change.
 It simply requires an extra step back to think about the context in which your project sits; geographically, ecologically and even socially.